-The DevOps team at Flux7 applied the patent-pending Enterprise DevOps Framework, a model for marrying DevOps process improvement with digital transformation.
-We started by building the Landing Zone architecture with a new AWS account for Analytics with Dev, Test, and Production deployed in separate VPCs, as well as one for services.
+The DevOps consulting team applied the patent-pending Enterprise DevOps Framework, a model for marrying DevOps process improvement with digital transformation.
+We started by building a cloud landing zone architecture with a new AWS account for analytics with Dev, Test, and Production deployed in separate VPCs, as well as one for services.

-Next Flux7 developed CloudFormation templates that will be used to deploy the underlying infrastructure for the Cloudera Hadoop cluster and subsequent deployment of the Cloudera Hadoop services.
-Further, using AWS CodeCommit and CodePipeline, with CodeBuild, Flux7 and this pharma team effectively established the new AWS infrastructure pipeline in which code is merged to the master branch, the CI/CD detects a new commit via polling and creates a ChangeSet.
-The admin approves the change set and CloudFormation updates the infrastructure.
+Next, we developed AWS CloudFormation templates that will be used to deploy the underlying infrastructure for the Cloudera Hadoop cluster and subsequent deployment of the Cloudera Hadoop services.
+Further, using AWS CodeCommit and CodePipeline, with CodeBuild, we effectively established the new AWS infrastructure pipeline in which code is merged to the master branch, the CI/CD detects a new commit via polling and creates a ChangeSet.
+The admin approves the changeset and CloudFormation updates the infrastructure.

 The services are made available to end-users through Active Directory verification; once approved, they can access the data through a Cloudera Hadoop cluster.
 While demand for the system will not increase dramatically with the migration, having on-demand access to the data is critical.
 Therefore, the new architecture was built using ELB to ensure consistent application performance.

 Security is a top-most priority for this project given the extremely sensitive nature of the data involved.
 As a result, a layered security by design approach was taken, with security built-in across the environment.
 For example, the solution includes among other security and compliance features:

 - A GxP lock-in for Cloudera and Hadoop where we created a definition written in such a way that no one can change the process without auditor approval; the structure is locked until an auditor is brought back in for a change.

 - The use of AWS VPCs which span multiple Availability Zones (AZ) in order to ensure redundancy, fault tolerance and provide for disaster recovery.